Bhikkhunī: Concerns about lineage and legitimacy

 Bhikkhu Thamma Kittimette, a male member of the Sangha Supreme Council of Thailand, explains that according to custom, a bhikkhunī nun can only be ordained by another bhikkhunī preceptor or teacher who initiates the process.
 Without a preceptor, a woman cannot be ordained.
 He says that women circumvent this by claiming to be ordained abroad, but he does not consider those "stealth" ceremonies valid in Thailand.
+These arguments are difficult to sustain in view of the evidence marshalled by Bhikkhu Anālayo in support of his assessment that the Theravada Vinaya does appear to allow for the possibility of reviving an extinct bhikkhunī order through ordination granted by bhikkhus alone.